wbdana/conntext/README.md

 Planned features:

 1. Pull files from GitHub repos;
-2. Grant other ConnText users access to a file;
-3. Facilitate multi-user live text editing (think Google Docs) through Rails Action Cable in the back end.
+2. Facilitate multi-user live text editing (think Google Docs) through Rails Action Cable in the back end.

 Stretch goals that may or may not be implemented at a later date: